automacao-info/ai-webcomponents/README.md

 ## Web Components

+The approach chosen in the Web Components development was as follows:
+* JavaScript vanilla for simple components
+* `lit-html` for more sophisticated components
+* `lit-element` for even more sophisticated components

 See the list of components below

 Click on the link and see the details.
 The problems of each component can be reported in its respective repository (Issues page).